|Address:||401 York Avenue|

 |Other Work:||1982, 1986, 1987, 1991, 1994, Interior alterations|

 |Architects:||Gilbert Parfitt (Advisory Architect for the Government of Manitoba)|

 |Firms:||Green, Blankstein, Russell (GBR)|

 |Contractors:||G. A. Baert Construction Company Ltd.|

-The Norquay Building, 401 York Avenue is a ten-storey provincial office building, constructed in 1958-60.
-Located on the north side of York Avenue between Vaughan and Kennedy streets, it was the tallest building in the downtown when it was completed.
+The Norquay Building, 401 York Avenue is a 10-storey provincial office building, constructed in 1958-60.
+Located on the north side of York Avenue between Vaughan and Kennedy streets, it was the tallest building downtown when it was completed.
 It is representative of post-war expansion and consolidation of Manitoba government services within the provincial precinct.

 The entrance, on a raised podium of exposed aggregate precast concrete, features a free-standing entry canopy of stainless steel.

 In many respects the Norquay Building recalls the design of the 1952 United Nations General Assembly Building, by Oscar Neimeyer, Le Corbusier, and the firm of Harrison & Abramovitz.